Know Your Tow Vehicle

 The truck's Gross Combined Weight Rating (GCWR) is the maximum amount of weight at which the truck can safely get moving (and stop!)
 The tow vehicle plus the boat/trailer combo must be added together to arrive at this weight.
 This number is frequently, but not always, equal to the vehicle's curb weight, plus the towing capacity, plus the weight of the driver (180 lbs.)
 You'll notice that this leaves no room for any gear or passengers.
 Therefore, don't try to exactly match the truck's tow capacity with the weight of your boat and trailer.
 Experts suggest that the fully loaded boat/trailer be no more than 85 percent of the tow capacity (GTWR).

-What are the advantages and disadvantages of all-wheel drive versus two-wheel drive or four-wheel drive?
+What are the advantages of all-wheel drive versus two-wheel drive or four-wheel drive?

 Ways to make theft of your trailer more difficult that they don't require a lot of $$$

 Check this list before heading to the ramp with your boat